WBOR-91-1-FM/wbor-studio-dashboard/README.md

   - Display streaming server online status (determined by whether it pings?) address is: 161.35.248.7
   - User interaction with the dashboard via the [Stream Deck](https://timothycrosley.github.io/streamdeck-ui/) (toggle display elements, scroll through texts, block a text sender, etc.)
   - Finish the background image (vary it based on the theme?)
-  - Add a 'no recent spins' message if there are no spins in the last 60 minutes
   - Show the album history on the bookshelf

 - Technical: